apache/tvm/docs/langref/relay/type_system.rst

 We have briefly introduced types while detailing the the expression language of Relay, but have not yet described the type system.
-Relay is a statically typed, and type inferred language, allowing programs to be typed with a minimum amount of type information.
+Relay is a statically typed and type-inferred language, allowing programs to be typed with a minimal requirement of explicit type information.

 Static types are useful because they enable efficient layout, memory reuse, and code generation.
 They aid in debugging program transformations, but can also give us the